eZmaxinc/eZmax-SDK-csharp/docs/ObjectDomainApi.md

 <a id="domaindeleteobjectv1"></a>
 # **DomainDeleteObjectV1**
-> DomainDeleteObjectV1Response DomainDeleteObjectV1 (int pkiDomainID)
+> CommonResponse DomainDeleteObjectV1 (int pkiDomainID)

 Delete an existing Domain